Edinburgh Trusted Trader is officially 12 months oldNews Update: Wednesday 15 June 2016

 If you do not agree to the new terms, please contact us to discuss.
 If you decide to cancel your membership due to the change in terms, you will receive a refund of the unused portion of your annual subscription.

-Opportunity to work with Council’s grants and adaptations teamEdinburgh Trusted Trader is working with the City of Edinburgh Council’s adaptations grants team to offer local residents reliable, competent, trusted traders to carry out adaptation work to people’s homes.
+Opportunity to work with Council’s grants and adaptations teamEdinburgh Trusted Trader is working with ’s adaptations grants team to offer local residents reliable, competent, trusted traders to carry out adaptation work to people’s homes.

 Work often includes installation of wet-floor shower rooms or wheelchair ramp installation.
 Residents with special needs apply to the Council for a grant for this work and then invite traders of their choice to quote to carry it out.